-People often ask if they should do an autoimmune paleo diet (AIP) to help heal their hashimotos, lupus, graves, rheumatoid arthritis or other autoimmune disease.
+People often ask if they should eat an autoimmune paleo diet (AIP) to heal their Hashimoto’s, lupus, graves, rheumatoid arthritis or other autoimmune diseases.

 But, in the long term, staying on any highly restrictive diet for extended periods of time can weaken the immune system, the digestive system, and the body as a whole.

 When symptoms re-emerge it indicates that the root cause was never addressed, or that the diet is not sustainable for long-term health.

 Usually, the first things to go are refined foods (bread, cookies, cake, pastries), sugar, caffeine, and dairy – or in the case of AIP – grains, beans, and fruits, too.

 When I was healing my thyroid condition over 20 years ago, I started with a Macrobiotic diet.
-It too, was highly restrictive and helped me clean up my crappy eating habits.
-Refined foods, sugars, junk food, caffeine and dairy were the first things to go.
-And, I felt significant improvements with my health.
+It too was highly restrictive and helped me clean up my crappy eating habits.
+Refined foods, sugars, junk food, caffeine, and dairy were the first things to go.

 It wasn’t until I widened out my food choices and began incorporating ALL of the foods that humans have been eating for centuries, that my health began improving again.

 In the case of AIP and Paleo, they exclude grains and beans that have been in the human food supply for thousands of years.
 Those foods serve a purpose; they contain starches and sugars that feed mitochondria (and give us energy), and the microbiome that supports immunity, plus they support the health of the helpful fungus (candida Albicans that populates the large intestine to help us digest food and process waste.

 Maybe for a few months, but certainly not for a lifetime.

 Here are some symptoms that it’s time to widen out your diet:

 - Your diet is slowing becoming more narrow and you can digest less and less food

 - You are experiencing digestive trouble – even with foods that are on your restrictive protocol

 - You felt great in the beginning, but now you don’t feels so good